Erastuskanyatta/Introduction-to-PHP/index.md

 you are a kid!!
 ```
 From the above example we have:
 - $age = 15; - variable $age is defined and a value 15 is assigned to it.
-Variables start with the $sign followed by the name of the variable.
+In PHP, Variables are declared by first writing the $sigh followed by the name of the variable.
 - if ($age < "18")- this the condition to be followed.
 - echo "you are a kid!"- this will be the output if the condition is true